linkerd/website/linkerd.io/content/_index.md

     description: Instantly track success rates, latencies, and request volumes for every meshed workload, without changes or config.
   - title: Simpler than any other mesh
     description: Minimalist, Kubernetes-native design.
 No hidden magic, as little YAML and as few CRDs as possible.
-  - title: Zero-config mutual TLS
+  - title: Zero-config mutual TLS and zero-trust policy
     description: Transparently add mutual TLS to any on-cluster TCP communication with no configuration.
   - title: Designed by engineers, for engineers
     description: Self-contained control plane, incrementally deployable data plane, and lots and lots of diagnostics and debugging tools.
-  - title: Drop-in reliability features
+  - title: Latency-aware load balancing and cross-cluster failover
     description: Instantly add latency-aware load balancing, request retries, timeouts, and blue-green deploys to keep your applications resilient.
   - title: State-of-the-art ultralight Rust dataplane
     description: Incredibly small and blazing fast Linkerd2-proxy _micro-proxy_ written in Rust for security and performance.